Samsung/CredData/README.md

 In order to compose an accurate Ground Truth set, we proceed data review based on the following 'Ground Rules':
 1. All credentials in test (example) directories should be labeled as True.
-2. Credentials with obvious placeholders (`password = <YOUR_PASSWORD>;`) should be labeled as Template.
+2. Credentials with obvious placeholders (`password = <YOUR_PASSWORD>;`) should be labeled as False.
 3. Function calls without string literals (`password=getPass();`) and environmental variable assignments (`password=${pass}`) should be labeled as False.
-4. Base64 and other encoded data should be labeled as False.
-If it is a plaintext credential just encoded to Base64, that should be labeled as True.
+4. Base64 and other encoded data: the decision must be after research.
+Use True if original data contain are credentials.
 5. Package and resource version hash is not a credential, so common hash string (`integrity sha512-W7s+uC5bikET2twEFg==`) is False.
 6. Be careful about filetype when checking variable assignment: